cinna03/alu_regex-data-extraction-group22/README.md

 This repository contains implementations of regular expressions to match specific patterns for email addresses, URLs, phone numbers,credit card numbers, time, HTML tags, hastags, and currency amounts.

-The regular expressions are implemented in both Python
+The regular expressions are implemented in Python

 This API collects data from various web sources and presents the relevant information based on user input.
 A. How to run the APP: